opencog/link-grammar/README.md

 ./configure --enable-sat-solver=bundled
 ```

-The SAT solver can be disabled by specifying
+The SAT solver can be disabled by specifying:
 ```
 ./configure --disable-sat-solver
 ```